dccuchile/wefe/doc/about.rst

 A set of queries :math:`\mathcal{Q}` is defined :math:`\mathcal{Q} = {Q_1, Q_2, \dots, Q_n}`.
-These sets may be focused on studying a common bias.
+These sets study a common bias.
 When this is the case, we define that this set has a **Bias Criterion**.
 These criteria can explore various types of bias such as gender, ethnicity, religion, politics, social class, among others.